corelight/zeek-caldera-detector/README.md

 # zeek-caldera-detector

-**`zeek-caldera-detector`** is a Zeek-based module for detecting Caldera beacons and agent downloads.
+**`zeek-caldera-detector`** is a Zeek-based package for detecting Caldera beacons and agent downloads.
 It is designed to identify suspicious activities associated with Caldera C2 frameworks, including `Sandcat`, `Ragdoll`, and `Manx`.

 This package provides robust mechanisms for monitoring HTTP traffic, detecting beacon patterns, and identifying suspicious file downloads based on pre-defined indicators.